 When it comes to marketing, there are countless ways to produce content and communicate with your audience.
 It can be in the form of your brand’s messaging, mission statement, advertisements, sponsorships, or social media posts.
 And your audience relies on this content to learn about your business.

 So, if you think you can afford to make any deceptive or unfair claims to your audience, think again.
-It’s even more crucial to be cautious of this when the health, safety, or finances of customers may be concerned.
+It’s even more crucial to be cautious of this when customers’ health, safety, or finances may be concerned.

 For example, agencies like the FTC (Federal Trade Commission) continuously fire at dietary supplements or weight-loss products that claim they serve as a cure-everything solution.
 Brands that sell these kinds of products are at higher risk of getting in trouble by authorities because they make unfair claims that aren’t substantiated by evidence.